onedarnleyroad/craftcms/README.md

 And while it probably would be "nice" if this was a separate package so that it could be leveraged outside of Craft, the reality is that _if_ we are doing something in Craft, we will definitely need our front-end build tool in place.
 And it's complicated, so having it purpose-built for our most common setup is ideal.

+## Installation Instructions:

+### Step 1: Download Craft

+#### Option 1: Manual setup

+1. clone/download repo to local machine
+2. delete `.gitignore` and rename `.gitignore.default` to `.gitignore`
+3. duplicate `.env.example` to `.env`
+4. run `composer install`

+#### Option 2: Setup via Composer

+1. `composer create-project onedarnleyroad/craftcms <Path>`

+### Step 2: Edit .env

+1. Set SECURITY_KEY *
+2. Set CP_TRIGGER
+3. Set TEST_TO_EMAIL_ADDRESS
+4. Set DB_ creds **

+* For existing projects, obtain security key from project lead; to set up a new Security Key, follow https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key

+** The default Database values are compatible with DDEV environment.
+If you are planning to use DDEV, leave them as-is.

+### Step 3: Configure DDEV

+We ship a default `.ddev/config.yaml` with our preferred defaults, so all you need to do is set the project name (which is used as the default hostname).

+> `ddev config --project-name <HostName>`

 ## Roadmap